nychealth/EH-dataportal/content/data-features/cooling-info/index.md

 When it is hot and the air outside is unhealthy, how can you stay safe?

-Answer these questions to get tips on how to protect yourself during hot days.
+Answer these questions - for you, or for someone in your household - to get tips on how to stay safe on hot days.
 These are general tips, not personal medical advice.